LPFraile/Sensorflare-SparkCore/README.md

 int light;
 int status;
 ```
-Call the begin(Variable) method on the setup() functions for every object of the classes "VarPublish" to be select the specific Variable as remote observe from Sensorflare.
+Call the begin(Variable) method on the setup() functions for every object of the class "VarPublish" to be select the specific Variable as remote observe from Sensorflare.
 ```cpp
 void setup() {
     ...